(Adjective) Having temporary effect

 He was in an endless misty landscape.
 Painful memories of a similar experience with a train station and a dead headmaster were dragged to the fore.
 Cracking down on the immediate panic, he entertained the notion that he was hallucinating.
 Such occurrences weren't unheard of when a Weasley Episode got out of hand.
 He hoped that was the case, but without much conviction.

-When a black cloaked figure emerged from the expanse of white mist and addressed him, "Master.
-Welcome to Interim," he felt a spike of pure and simple dread.
+When a black cloaked figure emerged from the expanse of white mist and addressed him, "Young one, welcome to Interim," he felt a spike of pure and simple dread.

 The name of the figure came to him, perhaps due to that instinct all living things possess, before the figure even announced; "I am Death."